"Well, I liked it."

 - Marvin Gaye's Here, My Dear album.
 It later became Vindicated by History

 - Megadeth's 1997 album Cryptic Writings was praised by critics, with some even calling it the band's best album since Rust in Peace.
-Many fans thought that the band had taken in too many poppy influences, but this is typical of metal fans not being able to appreciate other genres.
+Many fans thought that the band had taken in too many poppy influences.
 The 2004 Remaster restores a lot of metal elements and the album has been reappraised by many since.

 - The Metallica album St. Anger actually got pretty decent reviews from critics upon release.
 However, you wouldn't know it from the insane amount of criticism it got from fans.
 Enough that the band themselves have removed the album almost entirely from their live setlist (despite this, they considered the album necessary, because working around the Creator Breakdown kept them together).
 Granted, the initial backlash was directed mostly at the band itself (who had mined its reputation with an overhaul that popularized them but irritated the original fans and a lawsuit on Napster) and it seems to have subsided a bit, but not nearly enough for it to be Vindicated by History.